Bossanova (Pixies album): Critical reception

 The UK reviews of Bossanova were generally positive.
 In his September 1990 review of Bossanova, Q's Mat Snow said that "the Pixies are masters of the calculated incongruity," and commented that "they give other rockers an object lesson in the first principles of how it should be done."
 Terry Staunton of NME noted that the album's production "leans towards the harsh garage grunge of Surfer Rosa, although the songs retain the strong melodies of Doolittle," and said that "Bossanova is the composite Pixies LP."

 In comparison to the band's previous albums, Rolling Stone reviewer Moira McCormick described Bossanova as "more of a straight-ahead rock album – by the Pixies' standards, meaning it's still safely off the mainstream."
+Chris Willman of Los Angeles Times felt "the Pixies come off as a cross between art monsters Sonic Youth and moody nostalgiameister Chris Isaak--full of noise and rage and clever/off-putting deconstruction, but deferring to classic pop instincts at surprising turns."
+Robert Christgau, writing for The Village Voice said "they march out tunes so simple and confident and power riffs so grandly declamatory that you learn to understand the choruses by singing them.
+The beats are lively.
+The three-minute songs don't bash you over the head with their punk/pop brevity.
+Neither do the two-minute songs.
+If they weren't still a little gothic-surrealist they might even be too easy--but they ain't."

 UK magazine Select made Bossanova their album of the year for 1990.
-The album was also included in the book 1001 Albums You Must Hear Before You Die.
+The album is included in the book 1001 Albums You Must Hear Before You Die.